 Vibrant, in-person German courses for children and teens aged 6-17.
 From beginner classes to creative options like Coding & German, young learners enjoy a hands-on, engaging approach to language learning – right here in South Kensington.

-Pause, reflect and reconnect with the natural world through images that celebrate nature’s awe-inspiring beauty and urge us to protect it.
-Now in its sixth decade, the exhibition sees photographers from across the globe set out to document nature’s most incredible moments.
+Pause and reconnect with nature through images that capture its beauty and inspire protection.
+Now in its sixth decade, photographers worldwide document nature’s most remarkable moments.